Some say “Essential”

-Criteria #1- Big Questions confuse
+Criteria #1- Big Questions confuse and convey ambiguity

 Big Questions cause confusion, throwing off comfortable ways of thinking.
 This is the critical first step in learning.
 Lack of clarity, though, becomes an asset that sets in motion the process of thinking through a complex problem.
 The inherent confusion of Big Questions motivates us to find an answer.